yihui2001/redisTestingTool/README.md

 `-get`: Specifies the number of read clients.
 Enter an integer value.
 `-d`: Sets the data size per entry.
 Enter an integer value.
 `-P`: Sets the number of concurrent data operations per second.
 Enter an integer value.

+#### Note
+This is still a basic project, and the args handling has not been fully tested.
+If you have any suggestions or improvements, feel free to submit a pull request.😃😃